Influences on Faculty Uptake from a Faculty Learning Community: Literature Review

 Other studies have also looked at the different ways in which faculty decide to use and choose to continue with new pedagogical practices ~\cite{zohrabi2020, turpen2016}.
-Zohrabi finds that collecting student feedback and intuition benefit faculty in their continued use of practices while departmental and classroom practices, student engagement, and the use of classroom materials are all factors that influence how new practices are applied to their teaching ~\cite{zohrabi2020}.
+Zohrabi finds that collecting student feedback and intuition benefit faculty in their continued use of new ideas while departmental and classroom practices, student engagement, and the use of classroom materials are all factors that influence how new ideas are applied to their teaching ~\cite{zohrabi2020}.
 Overall, this study finds that faculty view the process of implementing pedagogical change as a positive experience that becomes easier over time ~\cite{zohrabi2020}.
-Another study conducted by Turpen, Dancy, and Henderson find that factors such as using personal experience to gauge effectiveness and encouragement from their community and department as influences on adoption and continued use of a new pedagogical practice ~\cite{turpen2016}.
+Another study conducted by Turpen, Dancy, and Henderson found that factors such as using personal experience to gauge effectiveness and encouragement from their community and department influence adoption and continued use of a new pedagogical practice ~\cite{turpen2016}.